Linaro/OpenCSD/decoder/docs/build_libs.md

 Library Debug Options
 ---------------------

+### Memory accessor request trace ###

+The memory accessor mapper can emit debug trace messages for memory accessor registration, accessor lookup, and read request / result handling.

+Option is controlled by environment variable `OPENCSD_MEMACC_REQ_TRACE`.
+If this variable is set, memory accessor request tracing is enabled.

+This option is presence-based: the value is not interpreted, so setting it to `1` is recommended for clarity.

+The trace is intended for debug of memory image setup, accessor range matching, and cache behaviour.
+Messages are emitted through the library message / error logging path.

+Examples:

+- Linux / macOS: `export OPENCSD_MEMACC_REQ_TRACE=1`
+- Windows `cmd.exe`: `set OPENCSD_MEMACC_REQ_TRACE=1`
+- Windows PowerShell: `$env:OPENCSD_MEMACC_REQ_TRACE="1"`

 ### ETMv4 / ETE instruction run limit ###

 The ETMv4 / ETE decoder has an optional run length limit for the amount of instructions in a range permitted before an error code will be returned.